Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans

 - I can say my name.

 Bienvenidos: Greet students at the door and have some songs on Spanish playing in background.
 Students find their seat with their name on a post-it note.
-Follow instructions on board to choose a name from a list of Spanish names, cross it off when chosen, and make these name tags and drawings to prep Circling with Balls activity (my student must draw two activities).
+They make these name tags and drawings to prep Circling with Balls activity (my student must draw two activities).

 Introductions: Circling With Balls from Ben Slavic.
 I use this to introduce ¿Cómo te llamas?, me llamo, and se llama.
 I start with myself to model.

 Like he suggests, I have my classroom rules posted in class and point to them as needed.
 I figure the students are overwhelmed discussing rules and syllabi in every class.
 Better just to pinpoint several main things: stay in the TL, give me your eyes and ears, and know that I care about you.
 Rather than lecturing, we jump in and communicate expectations as we go.

 My twist on Circling with Balls is to project a bracket onto the board.
 I record their responses on the board with a quick sketch.
 I already have some common activities typed up with a picture, and simply place them on the board as we go.
 Someone likes to read, and leer goes up on the bracket as a picture of a book.